 Our Complaints Procedure

 When you have a complaint, you can choose how to communicate your issue with us.
 We encourage you to raise any concern as quickly as possible directly with the staff member you are engaging with, so that we can try and resolve your concerns well before it develops into a more serious situation.
-Alternatively you are able to request to discuss your concerns with a supervising partner.
+Alternatively you are able to request to discuss your concerns with a supervising Principal.